ilrg/ilrg.github.io/Pages/Server/AWS_Setup.md

 - **Make sure you save your key pair in a place where it will not be deleted, and write down where you saved it**

 ## Allocate and Associate IP Address
 - After launching, go to the 'Elastic IP's' menu under Network & Security.
-Then click on 'Allocate Elastic IP Address'
+Then click on 'Allocate Elastic IP Address'.
+Use the default settings.
+Please note, by default you can only allocate five Elastic IP addresses per region.
+You can request more from AWS Support if you require more.

 ![AWS Step Six](serverAssets/AWSStepSix.png)
 - Associate the Elastic IP address you just created with the EC2 instance created in the last Step